raleel/cfi-srd/0005_Skills.md

 The Track skill is used for tracking any form of game or quarry.
 It uses both obvious and ambiguous signs of passing to remain on the quarry's trail, including footprints, bruised leaves, scattered pollen, displaced rocks, and so on; small, tell-tale signs that are invisible to the non-skilled.
 Track rolls need to be made periodically, especially if conditions change abruptly (a rain shower, for example, will disturb certain signs).
 How often depends on how cunning the quarry has been.
 Conceal rolls can be used to oppose a Track roll.

+---
 ## Skill Rules for Different Circumstances and Situations

-Although the basic rules for using skills in Classic Fantasy Imperative are very straightforward, there are a multitude of different circumstances that arise during play that require skills to be handled in a slightly different way.
+Although the basic rules for using skills in _Classic Fantasy Imperative_ are very straightforward, there are a multitude of different circumstances that arise during play that require skills to be handled in a slightly different way.
 The following sections look at these circumstances and situations and show how to handle them.

 ### Reattempting Skills

-In some situations, a character will Fail a skill attempt but be left. in a situation where they could potentially try again.
+In some situations, a character will Fail a skill attempt but be left in a situation where they could potentially try again.
 Example cases might be picking a lock or attempting to climb a sheer wall.
 Instead of simply denying any further attempts, kindly Games Masters may permit a follow-up, last-ditch attempt.
 However, the character will suffer some trepidation or lack of confidence which increases the Difficulty Grade of the skill roll by one.

 If this second effort also ends in failure, the character is assumed to have given it his 'best shot' and cannot make any further attempts for the foreseeable future.

 ### Opposed Rolls

-Skills are frequently against other skills – Stealth versus Perception when a rogue attempts to cut a nobleman's purse, say; or Deceit versus Insight when the same rogue tries to deny the attempt when she is caught – are good examples of times where skills are matched against each other.
+Skills are frequently used against other skills – Stealth versus Perception when a rogue attempts to cut a nobleman's purse, say; or Deceit versus Insight when the same rogue tries to deny the attempt when she is caught.
+These are good examples of times where skills are matched against each other.
 These are known as Opposed Rolls and are used where a challenge will result in either win or lose, pass or fail.

 - An Opposed Roll is determined thus: both participants roll their respective skills.
 The winner is the one who gains the better Level of Success.
 If the participants score the same Level of Success (a Standard Success each, or a Critical each), then the winner is the one who has the highest dice roll still within the success range of the skill.